armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

   > This is the minimum set of required permissions for the Armory Agent.
 7. Note both the `Client ID` and `Client Secret`.
 You need these values when configuring the Agent.

-## Install Armory Agent for Kubernetes Service
+## Enable Armory Deployments in each Kubernetes Cluster that you want to use.

+Armory Deployments is a separate product from Spinnaker and sources its accounts from agents that are deployed in your target Kubernetes clusters.

+You must install the Armory Kubernetes Agent and the Argo Rollouts Controller in each cluster that you want to show up in Armory Deployments as an account.

-The Armory Agent is a lightweight, scalable service that enables Armory Deployments to interact with your infrastructure.
+The Armory Kubernetes Agent is a lightweight, scalable service that enables Armory Deployments to interact with your infrastructure.

+Armory Deployments EAP utilizes the Argo Rollouts Controller to manage progressive deployments to your infrastructure.

 ### Create a namespace